 Higher numbers are better than lower, but even values slightly below 1.0 are acceptable.

 This is a simple one, but it is an important one.
-Just take total liabilities, then divide by total assets.
-If a company has four times more in assets value than liabilities, the debt ratio will be 4.0.
+Just divide total liabilities by total assets.
+If a company has four times more in assets value than liabilities, the debt ratio will be 0.25.

 In this example, the business is in solid financial shape.
-Be cautious when you see debt ratios anywhere near 1.0, and if you are selective, look for values of at least 2.0.
+Be cautious when you see debt ratios anywhere near 1.0.
+If you are selective, look for values below 0.5.